flancia-coop/doc.anagora.org/social-coop-oc.md

         - A discussion round before each decision round
         - Caitlin proposes having a cheerleader™/meaning agenda item ownership/representative, for each agenda item.
         - draft agenda formed before the meeting by someone
     - Assign someone to officially announce the next meeting.
+LUKE SAYS HE WILL DO IT!!
+WOO-HOO!
+He will announce via Zulip and tag all the people and post the meeting link and invite people to put their agenda items into this living document.
 - onboarding/offboarding, in review
     - Welcoming Luke: We got him into Zulip!
 Yaay!
     - He needs a mentor.